cits3007/cits3007.github.io/assets/labs/lab06.md

 for our purposes.)

-The following command will build a static library containing our object file, and move it into the directory `static-libs`:
+The following command will build a static library containing our object file, located in the directory `static-libs`:

 ```
 $ mkdir -p static-libs